PetarDurdevic/Funghi/README.md

 ### Mathematical Representation

 1. **Branch Length Scaling**:
-It is a normal distribution with mean 1 and standard deviation 0.2.
+It is a normal distribution with mean=1 and standard deviation=0.2.

 2. **Dynamic Color Interpolation**:
 The color of each growth stage is interpolated based on position or growth factor.
 This ensures smooth transitions from yellow to orange to red.